hououou/AeonG/README.md

     python evaluate_temporal_q.py --help

 ## Experiments

-We also provide scripts to evaluate the performance of AeonG on T-mgBench benchmark.
-You can also edit following scripts to test other benchmarks.
-### Performance comparison
+### Run experiments
-Our system and baseline systems can be found in the following docker images.
+We provide scrips to compare our system with baseline systems, Clock-G and T-GQL.
+Our system and baseline systems can be pulled in the following docker image.

       docker pull hououou/aeong:v2

 You can use following scripts to reproduce our paper.
-For each workload, we compare it with Clock-G and T-GQL among three aspects, including storage consumption, graph operation latency, and temporal query latency.
+For each workload, we compare among three aspects, including storage consumption, graph operation latency, and temporal query latency.
 The results will be printed by the shell.
-You need to specify the number of generated graph operation ($num_op), the binary path of Clock-G, and the binary path of T-GQL.
-You can find those in our ducker images (/home/clockg[memgraph-master]/build/memgraph).
+You need to specify the number of generated graph operation ($num_op), the binary path of Clock-G ($clockg_binary), and the binary path of T-GQL ($memgraph_binary).
+You can find binary of baseline systems in our ducker image (/home/clockg[memgraph-master]/build/memgraph).

        cd tests/experiments
       ./t_mgBench_test.sh $num_op $clockg_binary $memgraph_binary